-Memorial Day is the unofficial start of the summer season.
+Memorial Day is the unofficial start to summer.
 It’s a time for families to be outside enjoying the fresh air, sunshine, and freedom we have in this country.
 This freedom, however, comes at a price.
 On Memorial Day, we honor all the brave men and women who have served in the U.S. Armed Forces and made the ultimate sacrifice so that we can live free.

 Depending on the ages of your little ones, you may be challenged to find things for them to do while also conveying the meaning of this holiday.
-Here are some simple crafts using recycled materials to keep kids busy and happy this Memorial Day.
+Here are two simple DIY Memorial Day crafts using recycled materials to keep kids busy and happy on this important day.

 Making patriotic-themed red, white, and blue decorations gives you a chance to have some fun while teaching your children about Memorial Day and why it’s important to acknowledge the sacrifices made for our country.

-One way to get crafty with cardboard shipping boxes is to create a red, white, and blue wreath out of them.
+One way to get crafty with all those cardboard shipping boxes you have lying around is to create a red, white, and blue Memorial Day wreath out of them.
 It’s easy to make, and all ages can get in on the patriotic fun.

 - Straight edge cutter

 - A package of red, white, and blue tissue paper